 You are doing that now, so congratulations!
 You are a step ahead of the average person who wanders into a pet store and picks out a fish just because it looks pretty.

-In this article you will learn more about betta care and goldfish care, and by the time you are done you will have a better idea of which is best for you.
+In this article, you will learn more about betta fish and goldfish and the difference between them, and by the time you are done, you will have an idea of which is better for you.

 Betta Fish 101

 In the wilds of Southeast Asia betta fish live in lazy streams, and they can survive in muddy puddles and low-oxygen conditions when water levels drop.
 This is because they are anabantids, a type of fish that is capable of taking in air from the surface of the water.

-Unfortunately, this is also why betta have become so popular.
+Unfortunately, this is also why betta fish have become so popular.
 Since they can survive in very small bowls and other enclosures, people keep them in the most horrible of situations.
-Tiny cubes and plant vases are poor habitats, as betta are denied clean water, space for swimming, and sometimes even access to the water surface..
+Tiny cubes and plant vases are poor habitats, as betta are denied clean water, space for swimming, and sometimes even access to the water surface.

 Betta fish are also tropical, and they thrive in temperatures in the mid-70s to low-80s.
 All of this means they require a filter and heater just like any tropical fish.

 As far as care goes, betta fish need the same clean water, living space, and warm temperatures as any other tropical fish.
 The small cubes and other commercial creations are not ideal homes for betta fish or any other fish for that matter.

-For this reason, it is often best to keep male Betta in single-specimen tanks.
+For this reason, it is often best to keep a male betta in single-specimen tanks.
 Two male bettas should never be in the same tank together.
-However, if you are smart about it, Betta fish can have tankmates in certain situations.
+However, if you are smart about it, betta fish can have tankmates in certain situations.